selvakumarjawahar/reactorlib/README.md

 # reactorlib

-This project was created from my [cppcon India 2022](https://www.cppindia.co.in/) talk.
+This project was created for my [cppcon India 2022](https://www.cppindia.co.in/) talk.
 This project implements a simple reactor using epoll.
 The code is documented and easy to understand.
 Check the unit tests for sample usage.
 Watch the talk for more details on the reactor pattern.

 ## Build